 The directors of the Thomson Reuters Founders Share Company are experienced and eminent people from the world of politics, diplomacy, media, public service and business.
 They generally have all held high offices in their respective sectors.
 The directors are selected by a nomination committee and proposed to the board of the Thomson Reuters Founders Share Company to be considered for appointment.
 The nomination committee assists in scrutinizing candidates' suitability and its members include two persons appointed by the chairman after consultation with the European Court of Human Rights (ECHR).
 These have historically been judges of the ECHR.
 Our Board currently has two representatives on the nomination committee.
-In addition to the chairman and deputy chairman of the Thomson Reuters Founders Share Company, who are also members of the nomination committee, the chairman of the Thomson Reuters Founders Share Company appoints three other directors of the Thomson Reuters Founders Share Company to the nomination committee.
-Other members are representatives of press associations from the United Kingdom and Australia.
-The chairman of the Thomson Reuters Founders Share Company acts as chairman of the nomination committee.
+In addition to the chairman and deputy chairman of the Thomson Reuters Founders Share Company appoints three other directors of the Thomson Reuters Founders Share Company appoints three other directors of the Thomson Reuters Founders Share Company appoints three other directors of the Thomson Reuters Founders Share Company appoints three other directors of the Thomson Reuters Founders Share Company appoints three other directors of the Thomson Reuters Founders Share Company appoints three other directors of the Thomson Reuters Founders Share Company appoints three other directors of the Thomson Reuters Founders Share Company appoints three other directors of the Thomson Reuters Founders Share Company appoints three other directors of the Thomson Reuters Founders Share Company acts as chairman of the nomination committee.